-Panel A of Table 7 reports the results using Altman Z score.
-We find a significant positive association between Altman Z score and Long-run Cash ETR measures and a significant negative relation between Altman Z score and tax sheltering.
+Panel A of Table 8 reports the results using Altman Z score.
+We find a significant negative relation between Altman Z score and tax sheltering and a significant positive association between Altman Z score and Long-run Cash ETR.
 Since higher values in Altman Z score indicate lower financial constraints, this result is consistent with prior literature on the view that more financially constrained firms intend to accrue more cash tax savings.
-On the other hand, we observe that higher financial constraints reduce the tax avoidance-to-price sensitivity, as the coefficients of Altman Z\Q are significantly negative for long-term cash ETRs and significantly positive for the Shelter Dummy.
+On the other hand, we observe that higher financial constraints reduce the tax avoidance-to-price sensitivity, as the coefficients of Altman Z\Q are significantly positive for Tax Sheltering.

 When we use an alternative proxy for financial constraints, WW score, the results are consistent with those reported above.
-In Panel B of Table 7, we report a significant negative association between WW score and Long-run Cash ETR2, and a significant positive relation between WW score and tax sheltering.
-The WW score\Q is significantly positively related to Long-run Cash ETR measures and significantly negatively related to tax sheltering.
+In Panel B of Table 8, we find that the coefficient for WW score\Q is significantly negative in the model featuring Tax Sheltering.
 Hence, we confirm that financial constraints decrease the tax avoidance-to-price sensitivity.
 A plausible explanation is that when managers face strong financial constraints, the pressure to conduct tax avoidance activities and save for internal funds dominates the marginal learning effect from private information obtained in the stock market.